SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 ### `json_query`

 - Description: runs the given query at the cursor, not updating the state.
+- Arguments (in order, or named):
-- Argument: an instance of the `query_config` object.
+  - text: text of the query (as a string).
+  - index: feedback item index for the result (as an integer).
 - Response payload: arbitrary JSON data, as returned by the query as JSON text, taken from the "info" / "notice" feedback with the given index (as a JSON value).
 - Error payload: a `null` value.
 - Failure mode: recoverable failure.